 Orthoses and Shoe Modifications

-Patient should wear a shoe with supportive heel counter and stiff midsole and Fashionable shoe wear often does not provide sufficient support for the arch and further exacerbates the problem.
+Patient should wear a shoe with a supportive heel counter and stiff midsole and Fashionable shoe wear often does not provide sufficient support for the arch and further exacerbates the problem.
 In general, lace-up shoe gear is recommended to maximize support.
-In one study, 14% of patients credited change in shoe gear as the best treatment.
+In one study, 14% of patients credited the change in shoe gear as the best treatment.